north shore mn fall colors at peak

-peak fall colors north shore mn
+memorable north shore mn fall colors

-fall color report
+fall colors mn report

-2023 Duluth and North Shore peak fall color forecast and updated fall color report.
-We tell you what to expect and the best drives and trails.
 Autumn on the North Shore comes early, stays late and leaves lasting impressions.
 Colors start with a leaf, a streak of red, or an occasional tree, isolated and orange.
 This is the season of the maple in the valleys behind the headlands rising out of Lake Superior.
 From ridgelines, colors wash down the hillsides, surrounding deep green-black stands of pine.

 Maple hillsides are found from around Beaver Bay northeast to the US-Canada border and inland a few miles from Highway 61.